vaperrin98/beautiful-jekyll/index.md

 Cattaneo and al., in their paper *Housing, Health and Happiness*, discuss the influence of housing on health and welfare by studying the impact of a large-scale household Mexican government program, Piso Firme.
 That program aimed to replace household dirt floors by cement floors to improve standards of living.
 In particular, what is interesting for us, is that they found that housing upgrades significantly improve adult welfare, as measured by increased satisfaction with their housing and quality of life, as well as lower depression and perceived stress.
 This raises an interesting point: **How does their findings generalize to other cities?
 Is it possible to establish links between housing and life satisfaction in a big European city?** We decided to extend their work by looking at data from housing in London.

 We explore the possibility to find such housing influence through London boroughs.
 If our study context is certainly different from theirs (the housing conditions in these two countries are rather different, dirt floors are not ), we also compare information of small closely related locations (London boroughs, while they use two twin cities of Mexico) to uncover the influence of housing in these neighborhoods on their inhabitants' life.
+We won't look at health-related happiness in the same way, as their paper investigates issues that they do happen in the London, but mostly not due to housing conditions (anemia, parasites, ...).
+However, life satisfaction and happiness indices can still be investigated in relationship to other housing conditions.

 What if we could establish the influence of numerous housing variables, such as prices, neighbourhoods (and conditions) on your life satisfaction and happiness in the city of London?
 We would be able to tell you where you should live to make your life great!

 But also, can politicians use your housing and neighbourhood conditions to know if you will vote for them?
-We further extend our research on whether political opinion is defined by these conditions, to find which neighborhoods are won by which party.
+We further extend our research on whether political opinion is defined by these conditions.
+We investigate whether some significant differences can be found between neighborhoods controlled by Labour or Conservative parties.

 ## Index
 1. [Does location define life satisfaction or is it defined by standard of living (job, house price)?](#part1)